AnthonMS/ha-slider-card/README.md

 # slider-card

+## Deprecated!!!

+This repo is not being updated anymore.
+Find the updated cards here: https://github.com/AnthonMS/my-cards

+This will be rolled back to have the cloud dependant version of the card.

 ## Breaking changes in latest version!

 The card is now named "my-slider".
 So you'll have to change this in your setup after installing the new version.